 A low-carb diet can have many health benefits, from weight loss to the prevention and management of chronic diseases.
 This research-based guide will explain why we believe a lower-carb diet results in the most weight loss and provides the most health benefits while remaining a sustainable way of eating in the long term.

 There is no official definition of a ‘low’ or ‘lower’ carb diet, which can get confusing.
-Research often uses many different classifications, but as a general overview, a lower-carb diet is around 30% of your overall daily energy intake from carbs.
+Research often uses many different classifications, but as a general overview, a lower-carb diet is one where between 20-30% of your overall daily energy intake comes from carbs.
 This is roughly <130g of carbs (total) per day.